 - The probability of each candidate winning the highest number of electoral votes without necessarily reaching 270.

-In case no candidate reaches the 270 electoral vote threshold, the presidency will be determined by Congress.
+In case no candidate reaches the 270 electoral vote threshold, the US Congress will determine the winner of the presidential election.
 You can find a detailed explanation of the general election process in the next section.

 You can see our current estimates for candidate preferences by clicking on the tabs below the map.
 The plots show the candidate preferences’ evolution in time.
 The colored circles in the single-candidate plots show all the polls the estimates are based on.
 The poll sample size is color-coded according to the legend on the right.